mariuszlitwin/coinflow/README.rst

 Installation
 ------------

-coinflow is under heavy development with support of Python 3.5+ and PyPy3 in mind.
+coinflow is under heavy development with support of Python 3.5+ running on Linux in mind.
+Expected outcome is docker image running coinflow node.

 To use it's code install it by issuing following commands: